MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

     For a SharePoint library: `http://sharepoint.contoso.com/Shared%20Documents/Folder`

+    > [!TIP]
+    > If you add a SharePoint path for "Shared Documents":

+     - Specify "Shared Documents" in the path when you want to scan all documents and all folders from Shared Documents.
+For example: `http://sp2013/Shared Documents`

+     - Specify "Documents" in the path when you want to scan all documents and all folders from a subfolder under Shared Documents.
+For example: `http://sp2013/Documents/Sales Reports`

-    For the remaining settings, do not change them for this initial configuration, but keep them as **Profile default**.
+    For the remaining settings on this blade, do not change them for this initial configuration, but keep them as **Profile default**.
 This means that the data repository inherits the settings from the scanner profile.

     Select **Save**.